 Send in the Cloner!

 Since these disks were frequently passed around his friends, the Cloner quickly spread.
 Even a decade later, Skentra found out that a sailor using an Apple II computer during the Gulf War got infected with the Elk Cloner.
 While this virus was harmless and a humorous annoyance, it was the first time a computer virus had spread across home computers.
 Despite it being a simple prank, it showed the early power and capabilities of computer viruses.
-Unfortunately, today viruses are not simple pranks, but can encrypt or destroy valuable data.
+Unfortunately, today viruses are not simple pranks but can encrypt or destroy valuable data.

-Richard Skentra moved on from his adolescent days of pranking his friends, into developing countless computer programs that are still used today and found an online new business.
-Even with his success as a computer programmer, his infamy will always be placed as the one who spread Elk Cloner into the world.
+Richard Skentra moved on from his adolescent days of pranking his friends, into developing countless computer programs that are still used today and found online new business.
+Even with his success as a computer programmer, his infamy will always be placed as the one who spread Elk Cloner throughout the world.